Coronavirus Customer Information

 Precautions & Controls: As contained below, measures to minimise risk of exposure and social distancing guidelines.

 In preparing the garden centre, we have followed the Horticultural Trades Association’s guidelines which include.

 - Card only payments (no cash handling).
 Increased contactless limits.

-- A social-distancing queuing system for two tills, from the bottom of the main ramp.
+- Social-distancing queuing system for two tills, from the bottom of the main ramp.

 - Markings on the floor and signage to maintain social distancing.

-- Reduced parking spaces in the front car park for customers to limit the numbers who can enter the garden centre; staff may park in the overflow car park.
+- Reduced number of parking spaces in the front car park for customers to limit the numbers who can enter the garden centre.

 - 2 persons per car/household maximum, no pets and no children under 16 (except if unavoidable).